minhdang900/ocr-demo/README.md

 4. **✅ Hover Highlighting**: Words are highlighted when mouse hovers over them
 5. **✅ Position Mapping**: OCR word positions are accurately mapped to the original image
 6. **✅ Word-Level Extraction**: Individual words with precise bounding boxes and coordinates
+7. **✅ Microservices Architecture**: Decoupled services for scalability and maintainability
+8. **✅ Monorepo Structure**: Unified codebase with shared dependencies and tooling

 ## Problem Statement & Solution Approach